Note

 Go to the end to download the full example code.

-Cross-spectral matrix import¶
+Cross-spectral matrix import#

 This example demonstrates how to import a cross-spectral matrix from a external source by means of

-class.
+the PowerSpectraImport class.
 The CSM is created numerically for a

 frequency of 8 kHz.